perladvent/perldotcom/content/article/find-relationships-quickly-in-data-with-chart-plot.md

     $ convert -flatten 2017-mlb-so-hr.png 2017-mlb-so-hr-whitebg.png

-But Chart::Plot gives you access to the underlying GD graphics object, so why not manipulate directly in the script?
+But Chart::Plot gives you access to the underlying GD graphics object, so why not manipulate it directly in the script?

 ```perl
 my $gd = $img->getGDobject();